Working with Shapes in PowerPoint

 - Select the shape.

-- On the Format tab, open Shape Styles.
+- Go to the Format tab and open Shape Styles.

-- Pick a preset style with built-in colors and effects.
+- Choose a preset style with built-in colors and effects.

 Change Fill Color